reddrabbit/Technical-Dev-Log/webSolutions/ExperienceBuilder1.md

 ### Resource: [ESRI's YouTube Channel](https://www.youtube.com/watch?v=zQMBhtQOwwY&t=420s)

 ### Steps:
 **_Note: Experience Builder does not autosave like Story Maps does.
-Saving along the way Is crucial for maintaining a happy mental state in the event of a sudden device failure😉_**
+Saving along the way Is crucial for maintaining a happy mental state in the event of a sudden device failure_** 😉

++ Log into your organizational or personal account on arcgis.com
++ Locate the Experience builder tool
++ On the home page, click on the Create New button to initiate a new map instance